 Team.
 The tournament manager must make tentative housing arrangements for each visiting team.
-All hotels used should be of equal quality.
-It is ideal and the committee recommends that, whenever possible, teams shall be assigned to separate hotels for regional and super regional competition.
+All team hotels shall be of equal quality, and in close proximity to the baseball stadium (within 30 miles).
+It is ideal and recommended to have all teams housed in separate properties.
 A minimum of 25 rooms must be reserved for each team through the final possible night of competition at your site.
 All rooms should be held until the team(s) checks out and then, and only then, should they be made available to the general public.

 It should be understood by the hotel that any rooms released by a participating team after it has been eliminated from the tournament should not be the financial responsibility of that team or the host institution.
-The visiting teams will be responsible for confirming the final arrangements, but the host institution shall provide the rates and the name of the contact person during the administrative conference call.
+The visiting team(s) will be responsible for confirming the final arrangements, but the host institution shall provide the rate and contact person during the administrative conference call.